NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 A. Methods of Analysis and Investment Strategies

-As described in Item 4 BrightPlan provides clients with automated financial planning and investment advice via its website.
-BrightPlan’s proprietary software uses the information input by the client through BrightPlan’s website to recommend a particular investment portfolio model for each of the client’s goals.
+As described in Item 4 BrightPlan provides clients with automated financial planning and asset allocation recommendations via its website.
+BrightPlan’s proprietary software uses the information input by the client through BrightPlan’s website to recommend a particular asset allocation for each of the client’s goals.

 Clients are strongly encouraged to conduct their own analysis and to consider their own individual circumstances, risk tolerance and needs prior to following any BrightPlan recommendation, including before investing in accordance with any recommended model portfolio.
 The fact that a model portfolio is recommended by BrightPlan cannot be interpreted as a guarantee of future performance.
 Investing in securities involves risk of loss that clients should be prepared to bear.